r-marda/analysis-of-foodcom-recipes-interactions/README.md

 - High-protein recipes (≥16% protein) tend to cluster at different calorie levels than low-protein recipes (<16% protein)

 [**INSERT IMAGE**: ECDF Comparison - High vs Low Protein Recipes]

-### 4. Assessment of Missingness

-**Finding**: Approximately 2,000 recipes (~3.6%) are missing average ratings.

-**Permutation Test for Missingness Dependency**:
-- Null Hypothesis: Missingness is independent of recipe duration (MCAR)
-- Test statistic: Absolute difference in mean minutes between missing and present ratings
-- **Result**: p-value < 0.001 (strong evidence of MAR)
-- **Conclusion**: Missingness depends on recipe duration—longer recipes are less likely to be rated

-**Imputation Strategy**: Missing ratings were imputed using the mean rating for each duration quartile, accounting for the observed dependency.

 ### 5. Prediction Model: Estimating Recipe Duration